holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 Go ahead and take a quick look at that [prelude](https://github.com/holochain/holochain/blob/develop/crates/hdk/src/prelude.rs) file to get a taste of what the HDK provides.

-### External inputs
+### External results

 Now that you have fixed the import statement, you will discover that building your zome succeeds.
 Let's see if we can break something else.
 We wrote an integration test for you, to test if everything works correctly.
-The best way to write integration/scenario tests in typescript is to use [Tryorama](https://developer.holochain.org/docs/glossary/#tryorama), a holochain typescript library, to write these tests.
+The best way to write integration/scenario tests in TypeScript is to use [Tryorama](https://developer.holochain.org/docs/glossary/#tryorama), a Holochain TypeScript library.
 Take a look in the `1.basic/0.zome-functions/exercise/tests/src/index.ts` file.
 Run the test to see what fails.

 <inline-notification type="tip" title="Exercise">